 - Food not requiring kitchen preparation: bread, nuts and seeds, dried fruits, granola, nut butters, cereal, applesauce, and pudding packs

-- Toiletries: feminine hygiene products, toilet paper, facial tissue, soap, body wash, shampoo, conditioner, toothbrushes, toothpaste, razors, deodorant
+- Toiletries: feminine hygiene products, toilet paper, facial tissue, soap, body wash, shampoo, conditioner, toothbrushes, toothpaste, deodorant

 - Cleaning supplies: dish soap, laundry detergent, paper towels